Skip to content

 Check Database Configuration

-Rails should automatically use the DATABASE_URL environment variable to connect to the database.
-However, you may need to adjust the database.yml file in your Rails application to ensure that it is using the correct database and that the current configuration is appropriate.
+You need to adjust the database.yml file in your Rails application to ensure that it is using the correct database.
+If this file does not exist in your config/ directory (common in modern Rails 7+ apps), create it manually.
 Here is an example configuration:

 yaml